heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - **Markdown format** (recommended).
 You can read it directly on GitHub or on your computer with your favorite text editor.
 - **PDF format**.
-You can download it from GitHub and read it on your computer or print it.
 We are aware that the generated PDF is not perfect, sorry about that.
-- **Web format**.
-You can read it on the course website (only the presentations are available on the web).

 These formats are generated from the same source files.
 There are no differences between them.
 Use the one you prefer!

+Chapters marked as _"work in progress (WIP)"_ in the main README file are still in review and might change.

 ## Our wishes for this course